Rishikesh01/RapidChat/README.md

 - Message JSON format:
     ```
   {
+  "id":"message" //needs to be null when sending the message
   "senderID":"ID of the sender",
   "roomUID":"uuid of the room",
+  "channelID":"rabbitmq topic",
   "content":"content of the msg"
   }
   ```